Candid wedding photography is like an art in itself, and it has some big challenges.

 - keep your photo clean and neat – avoid cluttered spots, or if you have to, tidy up the surroundings

 Pro tip: switch angles to get the most of the scenes happening in that moment, and to find elements that add depth to your pictures.
-Stand back to give your photos context, and get close to capture raw emotions and feelings.
+Stand back to give your photos context, and get close to capturing raw emotions and feelings.

 Details always matter